 His love of people, college football, Iowa State University, Kansas City Chiefs, and family will never be forgotten.
 His greatest legacy was having never known a stranger.

-In lieu of flowers, memorials may be directed to American Heart Association or your favorite charity.
+In lieu of flowers, memorials may be directed to the American Heart Association or your favorite charity.

 Together with her beloved predeceased spouse of 67 years, Aldo Galvanoni, Gladys lived in New Jersey, New York, Kentucky, Virginia, Michigan, Ohio, and Arizona.
-They moved to Sun Lakes in 1994.
+They moved to Sun Lakes, Ariz., in 1994.

 Their legacy remains with cherished family in Arizona: daughters Anne Galvi, MD (Charles “Charlie” Gauntt, MD, deceased) and Grace Galvanoni, PT (Doug Ashby, DC); grandchildren Angela (Colby) Christensen and Matthew Gauntt (Colorado); and great-grandchildren Zachary, Tessa, and Callie Christensen.

-Born in West Hoboken, New Jersey, Gladys is predeceased by her sisters Mercedes Franco and Dorothy Cuono.
+Born in West Hoboken, N.J., Gladys is predeceased by her sisters Mercedes Franco and Dorothy Cuono.
 She is survived by her dear brother Guy C. Bosetti of Midlothian, Va., as well as fondly remembered nieces and nephews and their spouses and children in various states.

-Upon completion of her education at Ladycliff College (BA) in New York, and Columbia University (MA) in New York, Gladys taught high school art, history, and English.
-She declined opportunities to teach at a university level in order to stay home full-time as a wife and mother.
+Upon completion of her education at Ladycliff College (BA), New York, and Columbia University (MA), New York, Gladys taught high school art, history, and English.
+She declined opportunities to teach at a university level in order to stay home full time as a wife and mother.

 Throughout her adult years, Gladys served extensively in the Roman Catholic Church in multiple parishes.
-She instructed all ages, ministered inquiries, held leadership discussions, organized and led community affairs committees, was a Eucharistic minister, provided service to unwed mothers, and more.
+She instructed all ages, ministered inquiries, held leadership discussions, organized and led community affairs committees, was a Eucharistic minister, and provided service to unwed mothers and more.

 Gladys’ additional interests were AAUW, Red Hat, book clubs, cooking, sewing, music, ballroom dance with her husband, and supporting Aldo throughout his career.
 Aldo is remembered for organizing Aero Clubs in Cincinnati, Ohio, and Sun Lakes, Ariz.
 She is fondly remembered by many as “a sweet lady.”